Initiatives

 Migrations: A Global Grand Challenge

 Guadalupe Maravilla is an acclaimed visual artist, choreographer, and healer based in Brooklyn.
 He was part of the first wave of unaccompanied, undocumented children to arrive at the United States border in the 1980s as a result of the Salvadoran Civil War and became a US citizen in 2006.
 Combining pre-colonial Central American ancestry, personal mythology, and collaborative performative acts, Maravilla’s performances, sculptural objects, and drawings trace the history of his own displacement and that of others.
 Across all media, Maravilla explores how the systemic abuse of immigrants physically manifests in the body, reflecting on his own battle with cancer.
 His transdisciplinary artistic practice generates powerful symbols of renewal and ultimately nurtures collective narratives of trauma into celebrations of perseverance and humanity.
 Maravilla has had solo exhibitions at the Institute of Contemporary Art Boston, Brooklyn Museum, Museum of Contemporary Art Denver, and Museum of Modern Art.
-Following his visit, Maravilla is partnering with the Cornell undergraduate group Anti-Detention Alliance that works with the juvenile detention center in Batavia, NY, in preparation for an upcoming project at the Johnson Museum.
+Maravilla partnered with the Cornell undergraduate group Anti-Detention Alliance that works with the juvenile detention center in Batavia, New York, in preparation for his 2024 exhibition at the Johnson Museum.

 Born in England in 1993, Precious Okoyomon was raised in Nigeria and the United States, and lives in Brooklyn, NY.
 Okoyomon’s large-scale, immersive artworks explore the entangled fate of humans, plants, and animal species as they migrate around the globe.
 Approaching artmaking like a poet, Okoyomon mines the metaphorical associations of all manner of found objects and raw materials—from kudzu vine to lambswool—to elicit new reflections upon our complex, interconnected histories.
 Okomoyon has recently shown their work as part of the 2022 Venice Biennale, in addition to shows at the Aspen Art Museum and Performance Space, New York.
 Okomoyon was the recipient of the 2021 Frieze Artist Award.
 Following their visit, Precious will propose an installation in 2024 that explores museum and living collections at Cornell, with key partners in Plant Sciences and Nutritional Science in the College of Agriculture and Life Sciences.